kevinjulio93/progress-range/README.md

 ![Mock Up](src/assets/imgs/mockup.png)

-The objective of this project is predominantly style the ionic core `ion-range` component within the `progress-range` component.
+The objective of this project is predominantly to style the ionic core `ion-range` component within the `progress-range` component.

 This component is used by the `sub-area-item` component which shouldn't require